LouisRvlE/twitter-copy/README.md

 ### Responsive
 Tawan
-I decided to cut the responsive in 4 parts :
+I decided to cut the responsive in :
 1. Wider than 1282px : Everything is visible.
 2. Thinner than 1282px : Hide the text from the navigation part.
 3. Thinner than 1094px : Make the aside part responsive